Skip to main content

 Select projects

 Tick the projects this member should have access to.
-You can adjust the list later.
+Adjust later anytime.

 5

-Downgrading a FULL member to READONLY does not revoke API keys they previously generated, but those keys lose write access immediately.
-Removing a project from their list locks the keys out of that project.
+Downgrading an Editor to Viewer doesn’t revoke their existing API keys, but those keys immediately lose write access.
+Removing a project from a member’s list locks their keys out of that project.

 Remove a member

-• Default new members to READONLY and elevate only when needed.
+• Default new members to Viewer; elevate only when needed.

-• For automated systems, generate an API key from a dedicated user account rather than sharing a human teammate’s key.
+• For CI/automation, generate an API key from a dedicated Editor account, not a human teammate’s.

 Troubleshooting